Orthopaedic doctors and surgeons typically treat broken bones using one or more of the following methods:

-Hyperbaric Oxygen Therapy (HBOT) is a simple and non-invasive alternative remedy that is widely used and recommended by doctors for enhancing healing of non-union fractures.
-It is also recommended for improving general bone health.
+Hyperbaric Oxygen Therapy (HBOT) is a simple and non-invasive alternative remedy that is widely used for enhancing healing of non-union fractures.

 How does HBOT help to improve bone health and heal fractures?

-HBOT is known to stimulate the production of collagen, a tough, fibrous material that fills the space between broken bones and helps ‘knit’ them back together.
+HBOT is known to enhance stimulation of the production of collagen, a tough, fibrous material that fills the space between broken bones and helps ‘knit’ them back together.
 Hyperbaric oxygen also promotes fast growth of new capillaries in affected areas, which in turn brings more oxygen and nutrients to the bones.

-HBOT is also scientifically proven to reduce swelling and inflammation, improve circulation, boost the immune system, and suppress infection.
+HBOT also helps to reduce swelling and inflammation, improve circulation, boost the immune system, and suppress infection.
 This is particularly important for tibia/fibular fractures, which have a poor blood supply.
 Additionally, HBOT helps bone grafts to ‘take’ and heal with fewer complications.

-Its positive effects on bone and soft tissue regeneration have made hyperbaric oxygen a sought-after complementary therapy in the sporting community.
-The process is used by professional footballers and performance athletes for reducing their injury recovering times.
+Its positive effects on bone and soft tissue regeneration have made hyperbaric oxygen a sought-after complementary therapy in the sporting community.)
+This process is widely used by professional footballers and performance athletes for reducing their injury recovering times.
 English professional football, rugby and cricket teams have successfully used HBOT to treat injured players.

 For instance, David Beckham fractured his foot on the pitch.
 Despite an estimated recovery time of 7 weeks, Beckham completed a course of HBOT sessions and was back on the pitch in just 3.
 Wales and Crystal Palace player Joe Ledley broke his leg 3 weeks before the UEFA European Championship.
 Despite an estimated recovery time of 7-9 weeks, Ledley received hyperbaric oxygen therapy sessions and was able to play in the first game of the championship.